In This Article

 Commodity Prices

-Commodities like gold and other precious metals often increase in value during inflation.
+Invest in commodities like precious metals like gold and silver or others often increase in value during inflation.
 Monitor changes in the prices of these assets to gauge inflation trends.

 Remember to constantly monitor these indicators to detect any early signs of hyperinflation.